-Prosensa submitted the first module for an NDA regulatory filing for its exon 51 skipping product candidate, drisapersen, and has announced its plans to complete the submission by end of first quarter of 2015.
-In November 2014, BioMarin Pharmaceuticals, Inc. announced its intention to acquire Prosensa and in January 2015, announced the completion of a tender offer for Prosensa's shares.
+BioMarin has an exon 51-skipping product candidate, drisapersen.
+An NDA for drisapersen was filed by the FDA and a marketing authorization application was submitted to the EMA in June 2015.
+In January 2016, the FDA issued a complete response letter and declined the approval for drisapersen for the treatment of DMD.
+Drisapersen was previously owned by Prosensa.
 The Prosensa program commenced treatment in December 2010 in a Phase III clinical study in ambulant individuals with DMD who have a dystrophin gene mutation amenable to treatment by skipping exon 51.
 This randomized, placebo-controlled study was fully enrolled, with approximately 180 participants who were being dosed for 48 weeks.
 The primary efficacy endpoint for Prosensa's study was a measure of muscle function using the 6MWT.
-In September 2013, GSK and Prosensa announced that the Phase III clinical study of drisaparsen did not meet the primary endpoint of a statistical significant improvement in the 6MWT compared to placebo.
+In September 2013, GSK and Prosensa announced that the Phase III clinical study of drisapersen did not meet the primary endpoint of a statistical significant improvement in the 6MWT compared to placebo.
 In September 2010, the Prosensa / GSK program commenced a Phase II double-blind, placebo-controlled study.
 This study is designed to assess the efficacy of two different dosing regimens of GSK2402968 administered over 24 weeks in DMD patients, and then to continue observing the patients over a second 24-week interval for a total study time frame of 48 weeks.
 This study completed enrollment with 54 DMD patients in October 2011 and has since concluded.
 Another study using GSK2402968 in non-ambulatory DMD patients has been initiated using a 6 mg/kg dose and is anticipated to enroll 20 patients.
-Like Prosensa, other companies continue to pursue approval of products for the treatment of DMD and their products may or may not prove to be safer and/or more efficacious than, or obtain marketing approval before, eteplirsen.
+Like BioMarin, other companies continue to pursue approval of products for the treatment of DMD and their products may or may not prove to be safer and/or more efficacious than, or obtain marketing approval before, eteplirsen.

-Additionally, several companies have recently entered into collaborations or other agreements for the development of product candidates, including mRNA, gene or small molecule therapies that are potential competitors for therapies being developed in the muscular dystrophy, neuromuscular and rare disease space, including Biogen Idec, Inc., Isis, Alexion Pharmaceuticals, Inc., Sanofi, Eli Lilly, Alnylam Pharmaceuticals, Inc., ("Alnylam"), Moderna Therapeutics, Inc., Summit plc and Oxford University.
+Additionally, several companies have recently entered into collaborations or other agreements for the development of product candidates, including mRNA, gene (CRISPR, AAV, etc.) or small molecule therapies that are potential competitors for therapies being developed in the muscular dystrophy, neuromuscular and rare disease space, including but not limited to Biogen Inc., Ionis, Alexion Pharmaceuticals, Inc., Sanofi, Eli Lilly, Alnylam Pharmaceuticals, Inc., Moderna Therapeutics, Inc., Summit plc, Akashi, Catabasis and Oxford University.